wjzhengsh/blockchain/howto/ibp-v2-apis.md

         └── user
 ```

-You will need return to this folder when you create your organization MSP definition and configuration files.
+You will need to return to this folder when you create your organization MSP definition and configuration files.
 {: important}

 ### Registering the component identity with the TLS CA